Amitha142s/Edurekha1/README.md

 # Edurekha1
 This is My Second Repository
-This is My second commit
+This is My first commit